Matt Olson Player Props: Braves vs. Reds

 Reds Pitching Rankings

-- The Reds' 4.93 team ERA ranks 27th across all MLB pitching staffs.
+- The Reds' 4.96 team ERA ranks 27th among all league pitching staffs.

-- Reds pitchers combine to rank 24th in baseball in home runs allowed (102 total, 1.3 per game).
+- The Reds surrender the fourth-most home runs in baseball (106 total, 1.4 per game).

 © 2023 Data Skrive.
 All rights reserved.